What is Double Taxation and how can US expats avoid it?

 The outlook for double taxation for expats

 While current provisions such as tax treaties, the Foreign Earned Income Exclusion and the Foreign Tax Credit serve to prevent double taxation for most expats, compliance remains an ongoing challenge.
 A switch from citizenship based taxation to Residence Based Taxation would certainly alleviate the reporting burden for expats.
-However, the potential loss of revenue and more importantly the current global financial reach that the US government enjoys enabling it to prevent and disincentivize tax evasion perhaps makes a switch to residence based taxation unlikely.

 The other option of simplified reporting for lower earning expats or those with simple financial circumstances is perhaps a more likely scenario.
 However, similarly to Trump’s previous promise to introduce a postcard-sized tax return (which then necessitated additional appendices), reforming reporting for Americans abroad isn’t as straightforward as Trump may hope.